 The approval of Hard Rock’s application essentially means the VA Lottery is aware that Hard Rock is the potential developer in Bristol and approves of that situation.

-However, it doesn’t mean Hard Rock is licensed to offer casino games in Bristol.
+However, it doesn’t mean Hard Rock is licensed to offer games at Virginia casinos.
 The lottery currently has no authority to offer such licenses.

 That’s what Bristol voters will decide in November.
 If voters should acquiesce, Hard Rock could then submit a formal license application as soon as the forms are ready.